vEnhance/1802/src/grad.typ

 = The gradient

-The gradient is the single most important concept in the multivariable differentiation.
+The gradient of $f : RR^n -> RR$, denoted $nabla f$, is the single most important concept in this part of the notes.
 Although its definition is actually quite easy to compute, I want to give a proper explanation for where this comes from.